AhmedScchaider/egolttooltip/README.md

 Moreover, you can use the Egolt Tooltip as HTML tooltip too.
 So where you want to set the tooltip, even in HTML codes, you can, there is no limit!

-## No Support
-I make this project available free of charge to everyone in hope that it will be useful.
-However, I will not accept any feature requests, feature patches or support requests.
-Emails, GitHub Issues and Pull Requests containing any of these will be deleted / closed without reply.
-Thank you for your understanding.

 ## Main Features
 * Animation
 * Delay